 Picking the correct search provider for your project can be an arduous task.
-Episerver comes bundled with a 'basic search' out the box, but, depending on your requirements this can be too limiting.
-Episerver also has a third-party search add-on that lives in the cloud and provides a lot more power and functionality.
+Out-of-the-box, Episerver comes bundled with a basic search provider.
+Basic search is ok for simple page searching, however, depending on your requirements the basic search might not give you enough capabilities.
+Episerver also has a third-party search SAAS product, called Episerver Find.
+Eivind provides a lot more power and functionality.
+On top of EpiFind, there is also a non-Episerver specific solution.
+It can seem confusing as to which one you should pick 😕This poses the question, which one should you use ?
 In today's post, I'm going to review the main search provider options that I've come across when architecting an Episerver project.

 Which Search Provider Should I Use With Episerver?

 Deciding on which search provider to use can usually be determined by how you answer these questions:

 Do you want to self-host, or, cloud host?

 Is all your search content in Epi?

 Will your site be in a load-balanced environment?

 How important is searching in terms of the aim of your website?
 If most of your website's traffic comes from Google, will a basic search suffice?

 Do you need to index different types of content?
 If you sell/have products you sell to your users, will you need to index this specifically and be able to filter on specific product attributes

 Will you search to combine data from multiple sources?